aspnet/Blazor.Docs/docs/components/index.md

 }
 ```

+If `base.SetParameters` isn't invoked, the custom code can interpret the incoming parameters value in any way required.
+For example, the incoming parameters aren't required to be assigned to the properties on the class.

 `ShouldRender` can be overridden to suppress refreshing of the UI.
 If the implementation returns `true`, the UI is refreshed.
 Even if `ShouldRender` is overridden, the component is always initially rendered.

 ```csharp